bejaneps/agreement-api/README.md

 server:port/document/list - lists all documents of a user

+server:port/template/create - to create a document from template

 ## ETC
 -------------------------------------------------------------
 API will have more features and more convenient interface to work with.
 Currently it's in ***alpha*** version.
 If you want to collaborate or to help improve API, please create an ***issue*** or ***pull request***.